 This kind of purchase feels a hundred times better and you will feel more attached to the piece of clothing as well.

 Sure it takes some effort, but it’s definitely worth it.

 By choosing not to shop fast fashion, you’re becoming part of the solution instead of the problem.
-The fashion industry is the number two polluter in the world, which is something that can’t be brushed aside.
+The fashion industry is the number five polluter in the world, which is something that can’t be brushed aside.

 As mentioned earlier, fortunately there are several sustainable clothing brands to choose from nowadays.